qingpeng9802/Experimental-COVID-19-Prediction-US/README.md

 future curve can be predicted.

 <img src="./figs/logi.png">

+By 3/28, The slowing down date of the US is about 4/11.

 3/28: The logistic rate is slightly lower, and need more time to reach the maximum value.